KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 - Three cutoff banks (0.90 / 0.70 / 0.50 Nyquist) cover down-sampling cases; the runtime picks the closest cutoff based on the current pitch ratio.
 - Preferences can be edited in `prefs_default.txt`, `prefs_testbed.txt`, or via the in-game config UI once exposed.
 - The Sound Debug Overlay (F3) lists the active SFX/Music resampler tier, taps/phases, current bank usage, and any voices that fell back to linear interpolation.

-Raise the preferences to `sinc64`/`sinc128` when sound quality is prioritised and CPU headroom allows.
-The default `linear` settings pair with the ultra-safe SDL push profile to favour stability on slower machines.

 ## SDL Push/Queue Mode Highlights